Berkshire Hathaway - Newest in the Trillion Dollar Club

 They have become known for their renowned investment portfolio, which has consistently outperformed the S&P 500 and other benchmark indexes.
 Berkshire Hathaway Inc. and its subsidiaries are involved in a variety of businesses, the most important of which is property, liability, and auto insurance, which they provide both directly (via GEICO) and through reinsurance (General Reinsurance Corporation).

 Furniture stores Nebraska Furniture Mart, R.C.
-Willey Home Furnishings, Star Furniture, and Jordon's Furniture; fine jewellery stores Borsheim's, Helzberg Diamond Shops, and Ben Bridge Jeweler; and footwear stores H.H.
+Willey Home Furnishings, Star Furniture, and Jordon's Furniture; fine jewelry stores Borsheim's, Helzberg Diamond Shops, and Ben Bridge Jeweler; and footwear stores H.H.
 Brown, Dexter, and Justin Brands are among the company's noninsurance businesses.

 Other Berkshire enterprises include publishing, manufacturing, and interior design supplies.
 Berkshire Hathaway frequently purchases substantial shares of other publicly listed firms through its insurance subsidiaries.
 Warren Buffett, the company's chairman, is known for his ability to choose stocks with hidden appeal and long-term potential.